deemack/cloudProvision/README.md

 ```
 nano /home/vagrant/hosts
 ```
-2. Write the name and IP for this group of machines, and then save.
+2. Write the group name and IP of the Droplet, and then save.
 ```
 [droplet]
 123.45.678.9